Megan Jennings, Ph.D.

 I am a conservation ecologist and Co-Director of San Diego State's Institute for Ecological Monitoring and Management.
 My research is primarily focused on informing conservation and management planning in terrestrial systems with particular interest in incorporating landscape dynamics into connectivity planning.

 I received my undergraduate degree in Environmental and Evolutionary Biology from Dartmouth College and I completed my Ph.D. in Ecology at San Diego State University and the University of California, Davis studying the effects of fire on carnivores.
 Between 2003 and 2014, I worked as a wildlife biologist for the US Forest Service in San Diego.
 My years of experience in land management for a federal agency have informed my perspective as a researcher.
 I strive to work at the interface of science and management - developing applied research to address management and conservation issues, co-producing research with end-users, and communicating results and real-world recommendations to decision-makers and managers.
-My current research interests focus on wildlife movement, landscape connectivity, and climate adaptation using field, lab-based, and analytical techniques to inform conservation planning, wildlife management, and supporting resilience to climate change in our natural landscapes and local communities. |
+My current research interests focus on providing science to support decision making for conservation, climate adaptation, and natural resource management.
+My work focuses on wildlife movement, landscape connectivity, and climate adaptation using field, lab-based, and analytical techniques to inform conservation planning, wildlife management, and supporting resilience to climate change in our natural landscapes and local communities. |

 Research